 TunTrust develops, maintains, and implements documented procedures that identify and require additional verification activity for High Risk Certificate Requests prior to the Certificate's approval, as reasonably necessary to ensure that such requests are properly verified by doing the following:

-- TunTrust maintains a list of prior high risk requests specifying current high risk Domain Names.
-This list is used by TunTrust to identify potential risks. - TunTrust also uses an automated Domain name permutation engine for detecting potential typosquatting and phishing threat.
+TunTrust maintains a list of prior high risk requests specifying current high risk Domain Names.
+This list is used by TunTrust to identify potential risks.